Drying Herbs by Sue Adams

 - Check to see how the drying is progressing.
 Leaves are ready when they are dry and crumbly, in about 1-2 weeks.

 Use low heat (less than 180 degrees).
 Spread leaves on a cookie sheet for 2 to 4 hours.
 Leaves are ready when they are dry and crumbly.

-Place the leaves on a paper towel and microwave for 1 to 3 minutes, mixing every 30 seconds.
+Place the leaves on a paper towel and microwave for 1 to 3 minutes, tossing and flipping them every 30 seconds.
 When completely dry, leaves may be crushed (I use a food processor) or stored whole in airtight containers (canning jars, for example).
 Check daily for moisture – if you see any, repeat the drying process.
 Herbs will mold quickly if exposed to moisture.
-Store the in a cool, dry place, away from light.Go to Gardening Information →
+Store them in a cool, dry place away from light.Go to Gardening Information →